theangelsofwar/AlgoMediocre/algomediocre/content/GraphsDFS.md

 M[i][i] = 1 for all students.
 If M[i][j] = 1, then M[j][i] = 1.

+This Result for Leet #547 got 93% runtime percentile and 100% memory percentile

 ```js
 /**
  * @param {number[][]} M